-'Save us from the Satans': Sri Lanka Christians pray after surviving attacks
+'Save us from the Satans': Survivors of Sri Lanka church attack pray

 Survivors of the attack on Easter Sunday ambled in on crutches or with an eye patch.
 Some clutched bibles.
 Many wiped away their tears.

-Inside, several hundred worshippers knelt on the tile floor with their arms lifted toward the heavens, beseeching Jesus Christ to grant salvation.
+Inside, several hundred worshippers knelt on the tile floor, addressing Jesus Christ in prayer.

 “Come to our protection in this world where we are being hit by waves,” their voices sang out in Tamil.